Yoona8/frontend-curriculum/notes/dev-tools.md

 # to show the content of the commit
 git show <commit hash>

+# unstage a file but leave its actual changed untouched
+git restore --staged <file name>
-# for not commited, reset file to last commit, even if the file was deleted, can't reverse this command
+# for not commited, reset file to last commit,
+# even if the file was deleted, can't reverse this command
+# discard your local changes in a file
 git checkout <file>
+git restore <file name>
+# undo all the local changes in the working copy
+git restore .
 # resets file to the state in the commit
 git checkout <commit hash> <file>
+git restore --source <commit hash> <file name>
 # to unstage indexed, but not yet commited file
 git reset HEAD <file>
+# to undo the last commit with getting changes back to unstaged
+# --mixed changes are not being discarded
+# HEAD~1 the commit before the last one
+git reset --mixed HEAD~1
 # these 2 commands remove file from commit and delete from folder
 git rm <file>
 git commit --amend --no-edit